What is Breast Lift Surgery?

 How Is the Breast Lift Procedure Performed?

-He will then make the incision in the manner discussed with you during your consultation.
+The surgeon will then make the incision in the manner discussed during your consultation.

 After the incision is made, the breast tissue will be lifted along with the nipple and the areola.
 Excess skin above the nipple can be brought around the nipple and below it, to lift the nipple position.
 Any remaining extra skin will be removed.
 The surgeon can also decrease the size of the areola by removing a portion of it along the outer rim.